 For the rest of us, you can find paddles in every color under the sun.
 You can also find them embellished with pictures of the sun, with funny sayings, the logo of the local venue where you’re playing, and more.
 These are typically beginner-level all-around paddles that are made for casual fun.

 Designs are great, even if the paddles can’t be used in tournaments!

 Here is a bit about each of the main woods you’ll find in ping pong paddles and their advantages:

-While you shouldn't choose a paddle based on wood alone, knowing the kind of wood can give you an idea of the level of quality that's been put into your paddle starting with a professional chainsaw to the sanding job.
+While you shouldn’t choose a paddle based on wood alone, knowing the kind of wood can give you an idea of the level of quality production that’s been put into your paddle starting with a professional chainsaw to the sanding job.

 Keeping the rubber in your paddle clean and protected is the best way to be sure that you have a functional tool for a long time to come.
 Covering it with a case is the biggest thing you can do.
 In addition, edge tape is another way to protect the paddle.
 Finally, keep it in a temperature-controlled area to prevent the wood and rubber from shrinking and expanding too much.

 Spin is a great way to create trick shots.
 The level of spin can create a different direction for the ball when it bounces.
 This can surprise your opponent and give you an advantage.
 It can also slow your return shot, which can make it easier for those with fast reflexes to hit.
 Tacky rubber is the best way to give side spin to a ball, while power hitters can use a firmer, less sticky rubber to give top spin.

 Serbian pro Biljana “Biba” Golić, in a blog for Killerspin, says that the most important part of finding a table tennis racket is finding one that fits your play style.
 This is true for a beginner or a ping pong paddle for professionals.
 The main styles include blocking, attacking, and defending.